SharePoint/sp-dev-docs/docs/solution-guidance/Sandbox-Solution-Transformation-Guidance-Feature-Receivers.md

 The approach you take to handle feature receivers in SharePoint is slightly different in the SharePoint Add-in model than it was with Full Trust Code or in coded-sandbox solutions.
 You will need to re-design the solution in away that you use remote APIs (CSOM/REST) to apply the needed configurations to your sites, which previously existed in the feature receiver(s).

+> [!NOTE]
+> [Code-based sandbox solutions were deprecated](https://blogs.msdn.microsoft.com/sharepointdev/2014/01/14/deprecation-of-custom-code-in-sandboxed-solutions/) in 2014, and SharePoint Online has started the process to completely remove this capability.
+Code-based sandbox solutions are also deprecated in SharePoint 2013 and in SharePoint 2016.

 ## Options for replacing Feature Receivers
 <a name="sectionSection2"> </a>